 The gap between aesthetics and use

-Quality surfaces, selected furniture, correct proportions, yet the house is tiring to live in.
-Paths that force unnecessary detours, light that falls short where needed, noise that travels through walls, objects that cannot find a place.
-Daily friction accumulates on everything that fails to respond, and perceived quality degrades regardless of the value of what has been installed.
-The difference between a house that works and one that does not rarely depends on furniture or finishes.
-It depends on how flows have been conceived, on provisions, on relationships between rooms, on the capacity of the space to absorb daily activities without requiring continuous adjustments.
+Fine surfaces, selected furniture, correct proportions, and yet the home is tiring to live in.
+Passages that impose detours, light scarce where it is needed, noise crossing the walls, objects without a place of their own.
+Daily friction accumulates on everything that fails to respond, and perceived quality degrades regardless of the value of what was installed.
+The difference between a home that works and one that resists its occupants owes little to furniture or finishes.
+It owes everything to how the flows were conceived, the provisions, the relations between rooms, the capacity of the space to absorb everyday activities without demanding continuous adjustment.

 The order of surfaces

-A legible interior communicates through design choices.
-There is an order behind every decision concerning the relationship between surfaces, the rhythm of openings, the way light enters and distributes itself through rooms.
-The honesty of materials builds this order: surfaces declare what they are, spaces indicate their function, transitions guide movement without the need for signage.
-Decorative additions that solve no real problems produce visual noise and complicate the reading of the whole.
-The misconception to avoid is believing that good furnishing suffices or that functional details are secondary to overall image.
+A well-resolved interior explains itself.
+Behind every decision lies an order, in the relation between surfaces, the rhythm of the openings, the way light enters and spreads.
+The honesty of materials builds this order, with surfaces that declare what they are, spaces that indicate their function, transitions that guide movement without signage.
+Decorative additions that resolve nothing produce visual noise and complicate the reading of the whole.
+The misunderstanding to avoid is believing that tasteful furnishing is enough, or that functional details are secondary to the overall image.

 Spaces without margin